 Finding: The proposal conforms with this policy.
 The updated water, sewer and transportation master plans describe extension of services to the annexation area and account for the demand for services from both existing and planned development in the city.
 The master plans identify future capital improvement projects intended to ensure that public services can be maintained and extended as needed to meet demand.
 Further, as no zone change or additional development is proposed as part of this annexation application, the proposed annexation does not affect the ability of the city to deliver services to existing areas, businesses and residents in the city.
 The service demand on city systems will be the same if the property develops under the existing FU-10 zone if annexed to the city as it would be if development occurred today when the land is in the county.
-Further analysis of the adequacy of the public facilities to serve the site without diminishing service to existing any zone changes, land divisions, or other development approvals.
+Further analysis of the adequacy of the public facilities to serve the site without diminishing service to existing customers is required prior to any subsequent development proposal of the annexed property, including any zone changes, land divisions, or other development approvals.
 Future development of the annexed properties will be required to construct or pay fee-in-lieu of construction of all necessary city public facilities to serve the subject site, as well as paying applicable System Development Charges.